FAQ

 How will anyone know my child has medical needs?

-Before any campers arrive on the first day of a session, our medical supervisor has reviewed her health form (this is why is is IMPERATIVE that all health forms are received on or before the due date of May 1!).
-Each camper also arrives with the bright pink medical update, or "bus pass."
-Finally, the Parent Information Form also includes space if you feel you need to elaborate further on any medical needs your child may have.
-You are always welcome to email our medical supervisor at [email protected], or our directors at [email protected].
+Before any campers arrive on the first day of a session, our medical supervisor has reviewed every Health Questionnaire and Physician Clearance Form (this is why is is IMPERATIVE that all health forms are received on or before the due date of May 15!).
+If you have any specific concerns you'd like to discuss in advance, please contact us.

 How will the counselors know my camper needs to take medicine?

-During camp training, your daughter's staff will be informed of all girls with medical issues, including those who need to take regular meds while at camp.
+During camp training, your camper's staff will be informed of all campers with medical considerations, including those who need to take regular medications while at camp.

-What if my camper forgets to take her medicine?
+What if my camper forgets to take their medicine?

 Can my camper keep their medicine in their cabin and take it themselves?

 Almost never.
 The only medicine a camper may keep is a rescue inhaler or a prescribed Epi-Pen.
 Everything else must be turned over to the nurse at check-in, without exception.
 Kids who may require a rescue inhaler or Epi-Pen are allowed to carry this medicine with them, but they must carry it themselves and must know how to use it correctly.
-It MUST be included on the health form, and the inhaler or Epi-Pen MUST NOT BE EXPIRED.
+It MUST be included on their Health Questionnaire and Physician Clearance Form, and the inhaler or Epi-Pen MUST NOT BE EXPIRED.
+This is for the safety of your camper and all other campers.
+We do not want medication getting into hands it's not intended for.

 What if my child needs medicine that I didn’t send to camp?

-On the health form is a list of all the nonprescription medicine kept in the infirmary.
+See Medications for a list of nonprescription medicine kept in the infirmary that we can administer.
 You do not need to send any of these medications, as we keep a sufficient quantity on hand at all times.
 Sometimes situations arise when it is necessary for a prescription to be started during camp.
 If this occurs, you will be notified ahead of time.
-We are able to pick up prescriptions in Lake Tahoe should the need arise.
+We are able to pick up prescriptions in Lake Tahoe if needed.

 What if my child gets sick and needs to come home?

-We try to keep kids here at camp when possible; however, sometimes it’s in the best interest of your child and camp for her to go home.
-If your child is contagious, or likely to be sick for an extended period of time, we may contact you and ask that you come get her and take her home.
-This is VERY rare; however, if you will be out of town, your emergency contact (listed on your daughter's health form) should be aware that this duty would then fall to him/her.
-Except in the case of severe and sudden injury, we will be in contact with you long before the need arises for your daughter to be taken home.
+We try to keep kids here at camp when possible; however, sometimes it’s in the best interest of your child and camp for them to go home.
+If your child is contagious, or likely to be sick for an extended period of time, we may contact you and ask that you come get them and take them home.
+This is VERY rare.
+If you will be out of town while your camper is at camp, your emergency contact (listed on your camper's Health Questionnaire) should be aware that pick-up duty would then fall to them.
+Except in the case of severe and sudden injury, we will be in contact with you long before the need arises for your camper to be taken home.

 What if my camper gets hurt?